zhangjiwei-japan/cross-modal-visual-audio-retrieval/README.md

 # visual-audio cross modal retrieval task

 Code for Paper: DCLMA: Deep Correlation Learning with Multi-modal Attention for Visual-Audio Retrieval.
+Our code runs in the Windows 11 environment.
 # Installation
 ## 1. Clone the repository
 ```bash